 According to this research paper, “deaf children move from prelinguistic gesturing to performing manual syllabic babbling which occurs at 7-10 months of age.
 This is an activity which differs from other hand activity of the child because it “possess (1.) a restricted set of phonetic units (unique to signed languages), (2.) syllabic organization, and it was (3.) used without meaning or reference”

 Artificial intelligence (A.I.) can now create their own language, use language, and evolve that language- just like humans!
 Researchers have noted that A.I. has the ability to exchange a set of symbols that are capable of serving as signs in a generated language.
 The A.I. languages can either begin from a human language, known as a natural language or be created from scratch by programmers and code.

 Google Translate decided in 2016 to take an A.I. designed specifically to translate between 103 human languages, including languages that had never before been translated between each other, and they found that the A.I. was able to encode semantics (the meaning of a word, phrase, idea) within its structures while translating.
 The researchers concluded that a new interlingua that evolved from human languages exists within the Google Translate network.
 You can look at their study here.

 As some may know, in 2017, Facebook’s A.I. created its own language.
 Scary as it may be, it’s important to ask, “how did that happen?”
-Facebook researchers trained chatbots (A.I. that has a conversation via text or audio in order to “chat”) using a series of English text conversations that involved humans playing trading games between hats, balls, and books.
+Facebook researchers trained chatbots (A.I. that have a conversation via text or audio in order to “chat”) using a series of English text conversations that involved humans playing trading games between hats, balls, and books.
 The chatbots were programmed to use English to communicate and given tasks to trade the aforementioned items.
 However, the chatbots developed a reworked version of English in order to solve their task better.
 Many of the exchanges in the reworked English were nonsensical and didn’t make much sense to the average reader.
 For example: